TPCS:UNDERGRAD TEACHING ASST 1

 The department offers selected topics that may not be offered on a regular basis.
 Prerequisite: permission of the instructor.

-Review of the basic descriptive and inferential statistical procedures with a heavy emphasis on fundamental and advanced analysis of variance techniques.
-Topics include contrasts, factorial designs, within-subject and mixed designs, and analysis of covariance.
-Course materials are covered in the context of classical experimental and quasi-experimental design.
-Prerequisites: admission into the psychology M.S. or Ph.D. program or permission of the instructor.
+Course covers correlation with heavy emphasis on regression analysis in the context of the general linear model.
+Topics include partial correlations, categorical and continuous interactions, non-linear regression, and multivariate statistics.
+Course materials are covered in the context of correlational designs and survey research.
+Prerequisites: Admission into the psychology M.S. or Ph.D. program or permission of the instructor and PSYC 727/PSYC 827 or equivalent.

 The department offers selected topics that may not be offered on a regular basis.
 Prerequisite: permission of the instructor.